empowerhack/HelpAndShare/README.md

 Visit the site now ...
 [Help And Share App](http://empowerhack.github.io/HelpAndShare/)

+## Contributing

+You can contribute in many areas:

+* Testing - use the App, share the App and give us your feedback by logging ideas / bugs etc in the [Issue section](https://github.com/empowerhack/HelpAndShare/issues)
+* Feature suggestions - log in the [Issue section](https://github.com/empowerhack/HelpAndShare/issues)
+* Coding - look in the issue section and create a PR...you know what I mean!
+* Documentation - this is always a lacking area, feel free to add or improve existing text
+* Wireframes / User Journeys / Story boards - discuss ideas and making the road map clear

 ## Screenshot

 Note this is **out-of-date** view the [latest deployed demo](http://empowerhack.github.io/HelpAndShare/)